bbkr/Metropolis/README.md

 **Common issues:**

 * Some places have accumulation of samples way too high for requested probability distribution there.
 * Algorithm is not reaching every part of the domain.
-Some zero probability gaps (like in `sin $x` function) are not crossed by algorithm at all, places beyond them do not generate samples.
+Some zero probability gaps (like in `f( x ) = sin x` function) are not crossed by algorithm at all, places beyond them do not generate samples.
 * Sampling is realy, really slow.

 **Solutions:**